U.S. Supreme Court tosses rulings blocking Indiana abortion curbs

 The justices directed the Chicago-based 7th U.S. Circuit Court of Appeals to reconsider both cases in light of the Supreme Court's 5-4 ruling on Monday invalidating a Louisiana law that imposed restrictions on doctors who perform abortions.
 Indiana will now get another shot at arguing for the legality of its two Republican-backed laws that the 7th Circuit had prevented from going into effect.

+"While we believe that the courts below will continue to see these laws for what they are - an unconstitutional attempt to push abortion further out of reach - the court's action is a stark reminder that the work to secure access to abortion for everyone is far from over," said Jennifer Dalven, a lawyer with the American Civil Liberties Union, which represents the challengers in both cases.
+Republicans at the state level have pursued a variety of abortion restrictions.

 In a third Indiana case on Thursday, the court left in place a ruling in favor of an abortion clinic seeking a license to open a clinic in South Bend.
-The state appealed when the 7th Circuit ruled in 2019 that abortion provider Whole Woman's Health could get a provisional license while the litigation over the matter continued.
+Indiana appealed after the 7th Circuit ruled that abortion provider Whole Woman's Health could get a provisional license while the litigation over the matter continued.
 The Supreme Court on Thursday in two other abortion-related cases left in place policies in Chicago and Pennsylvania's capital Harrisburg that place limits on anti-abortion activists gathered outside clinics.

 The Chicago policy bars activists from coming within eight feet (2.4 meters) of someone within 50 feet (15 meters) of any healthcare facility without their consent if they intend to protest, offer counseling or hand out leaflets.
 The Harrisburg measure bars people from congregating or demonstrating within 20 feet (6 meters) of a healthcare facility's entrance or exit.
 In Monday's ruling on Louisiana's law, conservative Chief Justice John Roberts sided with the four liberal justices in the majority on the basis that the law was almost identical to a measure from Texas that the court struck down in 2016.